-Before you attempt to convince the board that your organization needs a new membership management system, you have to convince your CEO first.
-The CEO has influence with the board.
-She can lay the groundwork for your argument and warm them up to your message.
-But the CEO needs the facts (or talking points) to make your (and her) case – the same facts you’ll present later to the board.
+Before you attempt to convince the board that your organization needs a new membership management system, you must first convince your executive director.
+The executive director has influence with the board and can lay the groundwork for your argument and warm them up to your message.
+But the executive director needs the facts (or talking points) to make the case – the same facts you’ll present later to the board.

-As the board meeting agenda is being developed, some board members may even ask the CEO for her opinion on the investment.
-If the CEO isn’t on your side, it’s doubtful the board will back you up.
+As the board meeting agenda is being developed, some board members may even ask the executive director for an opinion on the investment.
+And if the executive director isn’t on your side, it’s doubtful the board will back you up.

-No one knows the board better than your CEO.
-She’s been down this road before and can anticipate objections and questions, and even provide advice on how best to make your case.
+Conversely, having your executive director on your side can help you anticipate objections and questions, and even determine how best to make your case.

-The more prepared you are to make a case for new software, the more likely you’ll get what you want.
-Board members may know you already and expect nothing less, or they may not have ever seen this side of you—it’s your chance to make an influential impression.
+The more prepared you are to make a case for new software, the more likely you’ll get what you need.
+Some tips:

-Use the right language.
-Don’t talk about a membership database used by the membership department.
-Yes, it is membership management software, but you need to emphasize that it’s an association management system that will be used by staff across the organization.
+For example, don’t talk about a membership database used by the membership department.
+Yes, it is membership management software, but it’s important to emphasize that it’s an association management system that will be used across the organization.

 Respect the board’s limited time.
-Keep your presentation concise and high-level, focusing on the impact the new software will make on members, staff, and the organization.
+Keep your presentation concise and high-level, focusing on the new software’s impact on members, staff, and the organization.
 Back up these talking points with details in a report you provide in advance.
-Give them just enough details to paint a gloomy picture of your situation today, and a rosy picture of the future with new membership management software.
+Give them just enough details to paint an accurate picture of your challenges today and a vision of all your organization could do in the future with new membership management software.

 Do your research.
 Present your argument and recommendations with confidence.
 Be ready for questions.
 Prepare to overcome objections.

 Listen to objections.
 Don’t take them lightly.
-A single board member, if put off by how lightly you treat their concern, can shift the mood in the room from warm to cool.
+If put off by how you treat a concern, a single board member can shift the mood in the room from warm to cool.

 Bring your project partners.
-For example, colleagues from IT, accounting, and other departments who are super-users of member data.
+For example, ask colleagues from IT, accounting, and other departments who are super-users of member data to join you.
 If called upon, they can back up your arguments.
 More importantly, their presence reinforces the idea that this is association software, not just membership software.

 Connect technology to member value.
-This is a point worth repeating here and worth repeating throughout your presentation.
-You have to connect this investment to your association’s strategic goals and to the delivery of member value.
+This is a point worth repeating.
+You must connect this investment to your association’s strategic goals and the delivery of member value.
 If you need help making this connection, ask a few vendors for help.
-We’ve helped clients make these same arguments in front of their boards or executive team.
+For example, the Aptify team has helped clients make these same arguments in front of their boards or executive team with success.

-You’re asking them to invest in your big idea.
-You have to show them that sticking with your old software (or some version of it) is a riskier proposition than investing in new technology.
-That seems obvious to you and me, but don’t assume it’s obvious to your board.
+You must show them that sticking with your old software (or some version of it) is a riskier proposition than investing in new technology.
+That might seem obvious to you, but it might not be obvious to your board.